mish1102/Extract-Possible-Titles-from-Sentence/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

   The repository aimed at providing user a functionality of extracting the possible titles from the mentioned sentence.
+Currently the update is supporting two languages : Hebrew and English.

+  In near future, it will be made available for different langauges.

 ### Built With